Clean Plate campaign: Consumer culture and behavior

-Climate Change and Food Security
+Climate change and food security

 The climate crisis profoundly challenges the world's food supply, particularly in less-developed regions.
-Climate change affects the environmental conditions for agricultural production by heating up average temperature, altering precipitation patterns, and induce more extreme climate events.
-This is an accelerating process as the climate crisis continues to unfold in the near future, threatening global crop production and putting an additional 1-183 million people in food insecurity.
+Climate change affects the environmental conditions for agricultural production by raising average temperatures, altering precipitation patterns, and inducing more extreme climate events.
+This is an accelerating process as the climate crisis continues to unfold in the near future, threatening global crop production and putting an additional 1–183 million people in food insecurity.
 The Intergovernmental Panel on Climate Change (IPCC) identifies low-income consumers to be the most affected, especially women, who have been more involved in the food source of households.

 Decreasing food loss and waste could help with both emission reduction and food security.
-IPCC estimates 25-30% food to be wasted in production and consumption globally, which, during 2010–2016, equates to 8-10% of total anthropogenic GHG emissions.
+The IPCC estimates that 25–30% of food is wasted in production and consumption globally, which, during 2010–2016, equates to 8–10% of total anthropogenic greenhouse gas (GHG) emissions.
 Therefore, managing food waste becomes a significant mitigation measure in the agriculture sector.

 In 2020, Chinese food security is under pressure due to the joint effect of long-term factors such as climate anomalies and decrease of rural labor, as well as short-term emergencies such as the COVID-19 pandemic and African swine fever.
-A rare typhoon struck the country's main corn production area in the northeast before the autumn harvest, resulting in production decrease and price surge of the main source of grain in China, alongside summer floods earlier in the year.
-On the meat market, the 2019-2020 African swine fever outbreak had already increased the price of pork, the most consumed meat in China, by 135.2% in February, only to drop in October after 19 months of increase.
+A rare typhoon struck the country's main corn production area in the northeast before the autumn harvest, resulting in a production decrease and price surge of the main source of grain in China, alongside summer floods earlier in the year.
+On the meat market, the 2019–2020 African swine fever outbreak had already increased the price of pork, the most consumed meat in China, by 135.2% in February, only to drop in October after 19 months of increase.
 The COVID-19 pandemic forced many countries to tighten export control of grains, decreasing China's crop import and putting pressure on the country's ability to self-sustain.
-The pressing situation is cited by CCP general secretary Xi Jinping and official Chinese media, as well as other press sources, as a motivation for the second round of Clean Plate campaign in 2020.
+The pressing situation is cited by CCP general secretary Xi Jinping and official Chinese media, as well as other press sources, as a motivation for the second round of the Clean Plate campaign in 2020.